signalapp/mp4san/README.md

 ## Testing

-FFMpeg and GPAC-based verification of mp4san output can be enabled using the features `ffmpeg-tests` and `gpac-tests`.
+FFMpeg and GPAC-based verification of mp4san output can be enabled using the features `mp4san-test/ffmpeg` and `mp4san-test/gpac`.

-The `ffmpeg-tests` feature requires the following FFMpeg libraries and their headers to be installed:
+The `mp4san-test/ffmpeg` feature requires the following FFMpeg libraries and their headers to be installed:

 - `libavcodec`
 - `libavformat`